-Session IV at UC Berkeley-Stanford University runs from Friday, July 27 through Wednesday, August 15.
+Session IV at UC Berkeley-Stanford University runs from Sunday, July 28 through Friday, August 16.
 Courses offered:

 Note that weekends are included in this three-week session.

 Theory & Practice

 Develops pre-algebra skills using number theory to build a strong foundation for the future study of algebra and geometry.
 Recommended for students who will take Pre-Algebra or Algebra.

 (rising 6th and 7th grades)